bhboyle/ESP32_Light_Switch/README.md

 ## Introduction
 This project will be an open source ESP32 based Wifi MQTT light switch.
 My intention is to make a device that will fit into a "Decor" style switch box.
 Sonoff devices are interesting but they do not fit into a regular box along side other non-smart switches.

 The circuit boards are split into two.
-There is a power board that handles the conversion of the AC in to DC and provides both 5 volts DC and 3.3 volts DC to the controller board.
+There is a power board that handles the SPDT relay for AC switching, the conversion of the AC in to DC and provides both 5 volts DC and 3.3 volts DC to the controller board.
 The controller board has the ESP32 for control and the buttons for triggering.
 There is a "light" button and a "factory" button.
 The light button is of course used to turn the light on and off while the factory button is used to do a factory reset.
 There is a Neopixel on the control board to indicate the status of the device in addition to a dedicated power led.

 The Preferences library is used to store the variables in the NV ram for retrieval after a power down.